Nepeta racemosa ‘Alba’

 – Deer & Rabbit resistant: Nepeta racemosa is very deer and rabbit resistant, as they dislike the taste of the aromatic oils in the foliage.

-– Origin: All Nepeta racemosa types of Catmint are sterile garden hybrids, originally raised in Holland for prolific flower production.
-So there is no chance they will self seed.
+– Origin: All Nepeta racemosa types of Catmint are garden hybrids, originally raised in Holland for prolific flower production.
+So there is no chance they will self seed in the garden.